This Is Actually How Many Steps You Need In A Day For Longevity (It's Not 10,000)

 How many steps you actually need per day.

 Young tells us that 7,000 steps is a more accurate number.
 Anything after 7,000, and "it's almost like a plateau," he says.
-Research backs it up: One study found that women who averaged approximately 4,400 steps per day had significantly lower mortality rates compared to women who took approximately 2,700 steps per day; however, the mortality rates leveled out at around 7,500 steps per day.
+Research backs it up: One study found that women who averaged approximately 4,400 steps per day had significantly lower mortality rates1 compared to women who took approximately 2,700 steps per day; however, the mortality rates leveled out at around 7,500 steps per day.
 Meaning, more steps taken per day was associated with increased longevity—but once you hit 7,500 steps, it doesn't seem to add any more benefit.

-Or take this 2020 study: Researchers did find that taking more steps per day was significantly associated with lower mortality, but when they measured those who took 8,000 steps versus 4,000 steps, they didn't see much of a difference.
+Or take this 2020 study: Researchers did find that taking more steps per day was significantly associated with lower mortality2, but when they measured those who took 8,000 steps versus 4,000 steps, they didn't see much of a difference.

 However, just because those extra 3,000 steps might not make a significant difference doesn't mean we should brush off the 10,000 steps per day recommendation.
 "I tend to communicate 10,000 because we need to have a little bit of a moonshot in terms of steps," says Young.
 In other words: If people aim for a goal of 10,000 steps per day, in practice they might actually hover around 7,000—in this case, they're still maximizing the benefits.